vtexdocs/dev-portal-content/docs/guides/legacy-cms/list-of-controls-for-templates.md

 createdAt: "2022-09-08T14:21:08.318Z"
 updatedAt: "2022-09-08T14:21:08.318Z"
 ---
-The controls listed in this article can be used by your store's _front-end_ developer to create the store page layout in the **CMS > Layout** module.
+The controls listed in this article can be used by your store's _front-end_ developer to create the store page layout in the **Storefront > Layout** module.

 - [General controls](#general-controls)
 - [Controls for product pages](#controls-for-product-pages)